kinnala/scikit-fem/docs/forms.rst

 elements` x `number of quadrature points per element`.
 The return value should always have such shape no matter which mesh or element type is used.

+.. _helpers:

 Helpers are useful but not necessary
 ====================================

-The module ``skfem.helpers`` contains functions that make the forms more readable.
+The module :mod:`skfem.helpers` contains functions that make the forms more readable.
 An alternative way to write the above form is

 .. doctest:: python